 Thank you for visiting our Vintilator wine aerator website, we really appreciate you taking the time to drop in on us.

-We would, of course, love for you to purchase one or more of our aerators from us.
+We would, of course, love for you to purchase an aerator from us.
 If you already have your mind made up on doing so, you can order without delay by visiting Amazon.com, by clicking on the link directly to your right.

-However, if you would prefer to find out more about Vintilator wine aerators and wine aerators in general, please read on as we hope to answer your questions.
+However, if you would prefer to find out more about our aerator and aerators in general, please read on as we hope to answer your questions.

 Our wine aerator is one of the in-bottle types.
 Before we started production of this particular type of aerator, we took all of the pros and cons of all of the other types and decided that overall, this was the best aerator that we could produce for a great price.
 They are manufactured from very durable acrylic and silicone.